canngos/shopping-basket-api/README.md

 # Shopping Basket Service
 The Shopping Basket Service is a comprehensive REST API developed in Java using the Spring framework.
 This project, culminating from the Techcarieer's Backend From Start To Finish Bootcamp, serves as a robust solution for managing shopping baskets, products, and user authentication within an e-commerce platform.
 The core functionality of the service revolves around three main components: Authentication, Product Management, and Basket Operations.
 It employs industry-standard JWT token-based authentication via Spring Security, ensuring secure and seamless user interactions with the platform.

+## Getting Started

+1. Clone the Shopping Basket Service repository from GitHub.

+2. Open the project with your preferred IDE.

+3. Configure the necessary database. (default Postgres)

+4. Update the application.properties file with the database credentials.

+5. Run the application using Maven or your preferred IDE.
+(Initial port is 8080.
+You can change it from application.properties)

+## Maven Commands
+To build, test, and run the Shopping Basket Service, you can use the following Maven commands:

+### Clean And Install
+To clean the build artifacts and rebuild the project, run:

+`./mvnw clean install`

+> The built JAR file will be located in the target directory.

+### Test
+To run the tests for the Shopping Basket Service, use:

+`./mvnw test`

+> This command will execute all the unit tests in the project.
+The test results will be displayed in the console, indicating which tests passed and which ones failed.

+### Run
+To run the Shopping Basket Service locally, use the following command:

+`./mvnw spring-boot:run`

+> This will start the service, and you can access the APIs at http://localhost:8080.

 ## APIs
 ### Auth API